wasp898/giuseppesamela.com/content/movies/_index.md

 sitemap:
   priority : 0.9
 ---
-As a big movie lover I created this section to keep track of my favorite films.
+As a big movie lover I had to have this section on my website.
+Feel free to look around and keep track of my favorite films.